amone4/MVC-website/README.md

 	All controllers inherit properties from the base controller in `libraries/Controller.php`.
 	Database related stuff is managed using PDO by `libraries/Database.php`.
 	`helpers` contain all stand-alone functions that have been used in the website.

+I have added a logistics controller to accept payments done via cash on delivery.
+The corresponding model too, has been added.
+It can be enhanced for other payment options.
+The corresponding table has been left for the user to prepare, because of the innumerable configurations.
+The documentation about the controller class can be used for more information.